Archibald Family of New Hampshire and Nova Scotia

 David Archibald and his six brothers and sisters were all born in Ireland.
 They all emigrated to New England from Londonderry, most in 1743, and perhaps with their parents, but nothing is recorded of the latter.
 At least one of the oldest children, David, was already married and came with his own wife and one child in 1743.
 The second oldest son, Samuel, did not leave Ireland until 1757.
 They all married in New Hampshire (except for David) and the seven families all moved together to Truro, Nova Scotia, arriving on 13 December 1762.

 David Archibald and siblings arrived in 1743, several decades later.
-The Archibalds, and others, then moved again to Nova Scotia for unknown reasons, but obviously profiting from the opportunities created by the recent expulsion of the Acadians from Nova Scotia.
+The Archibalds, and others, then moved again to Nova Scotia profiting from the opportunities created by the recent expulsion of the Acadians from Nova Scotia.
 Some of the men had been involved in the military campaigns and became familiar firsthand with Nova Scotia.

 1) David, was b. in Londonderry, Ireland on 20 Sept.
 1717.
 He is my great-(6 times)-grandfather.
 On 19 May 1741, still in Ireland, he married Elizabeth Elliott, b.
 10 June, 1720.
 In 1743 they emigrated to New Hampshire with one child and nineteen years later, with a then completed family of eight children, moved to Truro, Nova Scotia.